Cultural Heritage

 C. ADDRESS/LOCATION/COORDINATES (Longitude & Latitude):

-1. Total Land Area: 430 sqm.
+D. AREA: 1.
+Total Land Area: 430 sqm.
 2. Structure:

 E. YEAR CONSTRUCTED/ESTIMATED AGE: 100 years old